Successfully Completed Two MDG-F Programmes: Access to Water Supply and Environment and Climate Change in BiHJun 15, 2013

 "The annual financial savings in public budget in the amount of 500,000 USD on the basis of energy efficiency are the indicators of success.
-Greenhouse gases reduction is almost 2 tones per year, which means more oxygen for 88,000 people.” said Siniša Rodić, Environment and Climate Change programme manager.
+Greenhouse gases reduction is almost 2 tones per year, which means that now we are producing enough oxygen for 88,000 people.” said Siniša Rodić, Environment and Climate Change programme manager.

 Spanish ambassador believes that BiH has many natural resources, but a lot of work has to be done on the management and sustainable usage of these resources and their adjustment to EU standards.

-Democratic Economic Governance of Water Access “Ensuring access to water through institutional development and infrastructure” programme was implemented jointly by UNDP and UNICEF in partnership with the BiH Ministry of Foreign Trade and Economic Relations and ministries of water management and social protection of the RS and the FBiH, municipalities and their utility companies and civil society organizations.
+Democratic Economic Governance of Water Access “Ensuring access to water through institutional development and infrastructure” programme was implemented jointly by UNDP and UNICEF in partnership with the BiH Ministry of Foreign Trade and Economic Relations and ministries of agriculture, forestry and water supply of the RS and the FBiH, municipalities and their utility companies and civil society organizations.
 Approximate budget was 4,500,000 USD.